elsa33eed/elsa33eed/README.md

 *   🌍  I'm based in Cairo, Egypt
 *   🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://elsa3eed.vercel.app/'>Portfolio</a>
-*   🧠  Currently learning Sass
+*   🧠  Currently learning Redux
 *   🤝  I'm open to collaborating on interesting projects as a developer

 ### Skills